8 Applications of IoT in Higher Education

 #6 Assistive Technology: Broadening Educational Opportunities

 An educational institution with smart campus features like smart lockers can leverage a Campus Hub™ model to allow students requesting these accommodations or disability services staff to pick up IoT solution rentals contact-free.
-All Parcel Pending by Quadient smart locker solutions are designed from the ground up to be universally easy to use and accessible.
+All Parcel Pending by Quadient smart locker solutions are designed from the ground up to be universally easy to use and accessible for students with disabilities.

 #7 Smart Classrooms